Jota-vee/CTI-P4-POO-20242-LISTA01/README.md

     }
 }
 ```
-> this is very hard.
+> this is very hard
+> this never it,s ok.

   - [x] at html: